Introduction to Herb Magic and Commonly used Magical Terms

 Curse - Concentrated negative and/or destructive energy that has been deliberately created and directed at someone or something with the intention of doing harm.

 D – G

-Deosil – The direction of the sun and clockwise.
+Deosil – The direction of the sun, also known as clockwise.
 This is considered to be the direction to use when aiming to draw good energies such as protection and luck towards you.

 Divination – A number of practices that can be used to gain insight into a situation or question that uses something other than standard methods.
-Examples of divination methods included tarot, crystal ball and pendulum readings.
+Examples of forms of divination include tarot, runes and pendulum readings.

 Exorcism - The practice of removing negative entities and psychic clutter from a place or person.

 Grimoire - A textbook kept by magic practitioners containing information, rituals, spells and other magical practices.